parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 Lord Kelvin was writing about *Electrical Units of Measurement*.
 He did not say there is *no* knowledge without numbers, but that numerical measurement brings *more* knowledge.

-Somehow, over the centuries, this got distorted into the idea that the *only* knowledge that matters is that which can be measured numerically.
-In 1956, V.F.
-Ridgway wrote in [an article in Administrative Science Quarterly][ridgway-1] about the *Dysfunctional Consequences of Performance Measurements*:
+Over the centuries, the idea got repeated and embedded into things that were not electrical in nature.
+Apparently, people were doing this a lot because in 1956, V.F.
+Ridgway wrote [an article in Administrative Science Quarterly][ridgway-1]:

 > There is today a strong tendency to state numerically as many as possible of
 > the variables with which management must deal....
 This has led to the
 > development of quantitative performance measurements for all levels within
 > organizations,...

->
+This should be good, right?
+If more people are using quantitative measurements for performance, as Lord Kelvin said, their knowledge should no longer be meagre and unsatisfactory and should be approaching Science.
+For some reason, Ridgway was not happy and went on to write:

 > Quantitative measures of performance are tools,...
 Judicious use of a tool
 > requires awareness of possible side effects and reactions.
 Otherwise,
 > indiscriminate use may result in side effects and reactions outweighing the
 > benefits...The cure is sometimes worse than the disease.

+As you can see, the author was not positive about quantitative measurements.
+In fact, the title of the article was: *Dysfunctional Consequences of Performance Measurements*.
+I wonder if he did well in maths in school.

+Let's look elsewhere.

 An oft quoted saying is "[only] what gets measured, gets managed."
 The saying is sometimes attributed to [Peter Drucker], the great management guru ([e.g.